unscrum/jaymvc/README.md

 javascript and dotnetcore mvc 2.1 hybrid framework

 ## Why another MVC framework?
-My goal is to let server side MVC do its job and have a responsive, sexy UI.
-It seems in frameworks like angular, if you are a FullStack developer you spend time in dotnet making Controllers with injected Services that return Models and then in JS you make more Controllers, that inject services to call the dotnet Controllers and then create templates in javascript to draw the Model that was created in C#.
+My goal is to let server side MVC do its job, yet still have a responsive, sexy UI.
+It seems in frameworks like angular, if you are a FullStack developer you spend time in dotnet making Controllers with injected Services that return Models and then in JS you make more Controllers, that inject Services to call the dotnet Controllers and then create Templates in javascript to draw the Model that was created in C#.
 But sometimes you use Razor Views to launch SPAs.
 Are you dizzy yet?.

 What I don't like about pure jQuery or jQuery UI is that everything is bound to a DOM element by ID or class, and if a designer goes in and changes a class, it could break the whole application.

 The goal here is to decouple jQuery from the DOM and instead create functions and events by **NAME** and in turn call or trigger them by **NAME** and when absolutely necessary to tie to DOM Element have a single way to bind the **NAME** to a DOM element in one place, so if a designer goes in, and changes a class, it can be fixed in one place, not several $("foo.someclassthatchanged") all over the JS application.